 Over the past decade, Gogo and Cisco have worked together to revolutionize the inflight connectivity market.
 Since 2007, Gogo has connected thousands of aircraft and millions of users globally using network technology and solutions from Cisco.
 The Gogo 5G solution uses core 5G technology from Cisco, which will enable the combined Gogo-Cisco solution a competitive advantage that would be difficult to replicate.
 The 5G service builds on the successful deployment of the Gogo 4G network, which includes data center support from Cisco.

-Gogo 5G service is expected to roll out in 2021 in North America (at launch, Gogo 5G will be a nationwide network across the contiguous United States).
+Gogo 5G service is expected to roll out soon in North America (at launch, Gogo 5G will be a nationwide network across the contiguous United States).
 Expanded coverage to Canada and additional capacity is expected to be added in 2022.
 The dedicated network serves only aviation and leverages an existing tower infrastructure of more than 250 towers.
 Enabling 5G requires that all the network components to be 5G capable as well as the on-board equipment.
 The Gogo 5G network will incorporate the same 5G technology systems, components, and infrastructure that ground-based wireless carriers will use.
 It also will have the benefit of channel bonding with the Gogo 3G/4G network using licensed and unlicensed spectrum to provide more bandwidth to the aircraft.
 Using unlicensed spectrum in 2.4GHz band for air-to-ground allows an order of magnitude increase to existing licensed band ATG system capacity.

 The Gogo 5G solution is being designed to be as minimally invasive and convenient to install as possible and also will help Gogo take advantage of technological advances as they become available.
 The network will support all spectrum types (licensed, shared, unlicensed) and bands (mid, high, low).
 For users, the 5G system will provide an unprecedented inflight Internet experience for travelers across a range of missions, flight paths, use cases, and aircraft types.
 With 5G, better streaming capabilities become available along with other advanced capabilities.